nocomplexity/FreeAndOpenMachineLearning/README.md

 When you submit text to which you hold the copyright, you agree to license it under:
 * Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).

+# Topics covered the Free and Open Machine Learning (version 1.0)

+* Why Free and Open Machine Learning.

+* What is Machine Learning.

+* Machine Learning for business problems.

+* Machine learning Reference architecture.

+* Security, Privacy and Safety.
+The things you do not see are often the most important aspects.

+* Natural language processing (NLP).

+* Machine learning implementation challenges.

+* FOSS System Building Blocks for machine learning.

+* OPEN Learning Resources.